mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 Payload is the Digital ID JSON object.

 {% hint style="info" %}
-For a L0 unregistered device the digital id will be unsigned.
+For an L0 unregistered device, the digital id will be unsigned.
 In all other scenarios, except for a discovery call, the digital ID will be signed either by the chip key (L1) or the device key (L0).
 {% endhint %}

 ##### Accepted Values for Digital ID